A low-cost actively managed portfolio service designed for long-term capital growth through the use of investment trusts.

 Many seasoned City professionals will expound the virtues of investment trusts over their open-ended investment company (OEIC) counterparts.
 Investment trusts highlight lower fees, increased diversification and significantly better investment returns over the longer term.

-Investment trusts were a Victorian invention and flourished on the back of the wealth that the British Empire generated.
-They were a means to raise private capital to fund new developments, like railways and plantations across the world.
+Investment trusts were a Victorian invention and were a means to raise private capital to fund new developments, like railways across the world.
 They also allowed more moderate investors the same access to the stock market that had previously only been available to much larger capital investors and organisations.

 Throughout its long history, the investment trust industry has continued to adapt to meet investors’ needs.
 In the last decade, the infrastructure, debt and property sectors have evolved to satisfy demand for income.

-The investment trust industry has continued to invest in groundbreaking opportunities including technology, biotechnology and healthcare, emerging and frontier markets, private equity and venture capital.
+The investment trust industry has continued to invest in ground-breaking opportunities including technology, biotechnology, healthcare, emerging and frontier markets, private equity and venture capital.
 These recent developments continue to make investment trusts both highly attractive and relevant to investors.

-Crossing Point Heritage portfolios are managed in a different process to the Guardian and Green Path portfolio services.
-Within our Heritage Portfolios, we adopt a traditional, longonly management style.
+Crossing Point Heritage portfolios are managed in a similar way to the Guardian portfolio services.
+Within our Heritage Portfolios, we add a tactical trading overlay to a traditional management style.

 Lower management costs than open-ended investment companies.